 TimeWithZone).
 You need to use

 Time.zone.parse, etc. everywhere.
-You should read this guide for a pretty exhaustive list of all the things you need to pay attention to.
+You should read for a pretty exhaustive list of all the things you need to pay attention to.

 Time.parsefor you (e.g. a gem), you need to monkey patch this or be out of luck.